 Posted by: Jaideep Khanduja

-project management, Software Project, software quality
+project management, quality assurance, quality control, Software Project, software quality

 1. Always strive to perform better manual testing (in the manual testing area).

 2. Code and Testing are not two separate entities.
 A Coder can and should take as much care as possible of not embedding bugs (knowingly, unknowingly, carelessly or for whatsoever reasons) in his code.

 3. Follow a proper methodology in testing.
 If it does not exist, stop all testing, get it framed first.

 4. Manage tight schedules smartly by not compromising with the quality of testing.